-If you want certain users to only see the job-related information for the jobs they manage, you can assign them to job-level security using the Subject to Job Security column.
+If you want certain users to see job-related information only for the jobs they manage, you can assign them to job-level security using the Subject to Job Security column.

-NOTE: Any user can be a member of the API security group; however, we recommend that you create a specific user to use the API, for example, "APIUser."
+NOTE: Any user can be a member of the API security group.
+However, we recommend that you create a specific user to use the API, for example, "APIUser."